-Maggie graduated magna cum laude from Thiel College attaining a Bachelor of Arts degree in Communication Studies and Media Communications.
-She also holds a Masters in Education K-12 School Counseling degree from Indiana University of Pennsylvania.
-Maggie joined Big Brothers and Big Sisters of Pittsburgh in 2011 and is currently the program director of their Mentor 2.0 program.
-Prior to joining Big Brothers and Big Sisters, she worked in the marketing department at Dollar Bank in Pittsburgh, Pa. as a departmental intern and administrative assistant.
+Maggie graduated magna cum laude from Thiel College with a Bachelor of Arts degree in communication studies and media communication.
+She also holds a Masters in Education K-12 school counseling degree from Indiana University of Pennsylvania.
+Maggie joined Big Brothers and Big Sisters of Pittsburgh in 2011 and is the program director of their Mentor 2.0 program.
+Prior to joining Big Brothers and Big Sisters, she worked in the marketing department at Dollar Bank in Pittsburgh as a departmental intern and administrative assistant.
 She also works occasionally as a guest services representative for the Simon Property Group at the Ross Park Mall.

 While a student at Thiel, Maggie worked in the Academic Student Services office as an office assistant and in the Academic Success Center as a peer mentor.
 She served as the 2009 class secretary and on the 2009 Senior Class Gift Committee.
-Maggie was a member of Sigma Kappa Sorority where she served her chapter as Vice President of Membership and New Member Education.
+Maggie was a member of Sigma Kappa sorority, where she served her chapter as vice president of membership and new member education.
 She was named to Who’s Who Among Students in American Universities and Colleges in 2007-2008 and 2008-2009.
-Her academic honors include membership in: Order of Omega; Les Lauries; Chi Alpha Epsilon; Lamda Sigma; Lamda Pi Eta; Delta Epsilon Iota; and, Chi Sigma Iota.
+Her academic honors include membership in the Order of Omega, Les Lauriers, Chi Alpha Epsilon, Lamda Sigma, Lamda Pi Eta, Delta Epsilon Iota and Chi Sigma Iota.

-A life-long resident of Glenshaw, Pa., she resides there with her husband, Andrew Bovaird, a 2009 graduate of the Pennsylvania State University of Pennsylvania.
+A life-long resident of Glenshaw, Pa., she still resides there with her husband, Andrew.

 David Hummel ’83

-At the age of 10 I learned to wiggle my ears.
-At the age of 18, I enrolled at Thiel College.
-I successfully graduated in 1983.
-I worked for H & R Block as a tax preparer and account rep. I began my career as a Federal accountant with the Department of the Army and completed my career with the Department of Energy.
-I am currently a full time real estate agent with Northwood Realty Services and a property manager.
-I married my Thiel college sweetheart, Twila and we were blessed with three sons, a dog and a cat.
-I started raising chickens a few years ago, but the flock is not large enough for be to be considered a chicken farmer.
-At 52, there are still chapters to be written.
+David graduated from Thiel in 1983 and went on to work for H & R Block as a tax preparer and account rep. He began his career as a federal accountant with the Department of the Army and completed his career with the Department of Energy.
+David is a full-time real estate agent with Northwood Realty Services and a property manager.
+He married his Thiel College sweetheart, Twila, and was blessed with three sons, a dog and a cat.

 David S. Schreiber ’00

-David graduated from Thiel with a degree in Business Administration.
-During his time at Thiel, David was a three-year starter on the varsity football team, and was active in numerous intramural sports.
-He also worked for the Thiel Athletic Department and helped manage major sport tournaments at the school for volleyball, wrestling, and basketball.
-David was also an active member of the Thiel Players where he helped with acting, show preparation, and stage construction.
-He was a member of the Delta Sigma Phi Fraternity and Alpha Psi Omega theatrical honorary society.
-David currently resides in Medina, Ohio with his wife and two children.
-He is a Director of Derivatives Strategies for PNC Wealth Management.
+David graduated from Thiel College with a degree in business administration.
+During his time at Thiel, David was a three-year starter on the varsity football team and was active in numerous intramural sports.
+He also worked for the Office of Athletics and helped manage major tournaments at the College for volleyball, wrestling and basketball.
+David was also an active member of The Thiel Players, where he helped with acting, show preparation and stage construction.
+He was a member of the Delta Sigma Phi fraternity and Alpha Psi Omega theatrical honorary society.
+David resides in Medina, Ohio with his wife and two children.
+He is a director of derivatives strategies for PNC Wealth Management.

 Marion (Norris) Shoemaker ’63

-Marion has a B.A. from Thiel in in Secondary Education.
+Marion has a Bachelor of Arts degree from Thiel College in secondary education.
 While at Thiel, Marion was active in Alpha Gamma Delta.
-She and her late husband (Ronald Shoemaker '63) have three children and 5 grandchildren.
-Marion's teaching career encompassed the teaching of German, Latin, and Mathematics to junior and senior high school children.
+She and her late husband, Ronald Shoemaker '63, have three children and five grandchildren.
+Marion taught German, Latin and mathematics to junior and senior high school students.
 Marion is now retired and enjoying her free time.
 She is active in the community food pantry and her church.

 Damen L. Taylor ’95

-Damen L. Taylor graduated from Thiel College with a Bachelor's degree in Accounting and Business Administration in 1995.
-He was a member of the Tomcat football team, Secretary and Treasurer of the Organization of Black Collegiates, and the 1995 Homecoming King.
-He currently is the Executive Manager of Budget and Operations for the Homewood Children's Village, a non-profit organization whose focus is serving the children of Homewood, a neighborhood in Pittsburgh.
+Damen L. Taylor graduated from Thiel College with a bachelor's degree in accounting and business administration.
+He was a member of the Tomcat football team, secretary and treasurer of the Organization of Black Collegiates and the 1995 Homecoming King.
+He is the executive manager of budget and operations for the Homewood Childrens Village, a non-profit organization whose focus is serving the children of Pittsburgh's Homewood neighborhood.
 He also does bookkeeping consulting work for various churches and other non-profit organizations.
-Damen resides on the North Side of Pittsburgh with his wife Sara and his four children Gabrielle, Lillianne, James, and Violet.
+Damen resides on the North Side of Pittsburgh with his wife, Sara, and his four children; Gabrielle, Lillianne, James and Violet.